astropy/astropy/docs/known_issues.rst

 Creating a Time object fails with ValueError after upgrading Astropy
 --------------------------------------------------------------------

-In some cases, have users have upgraded Astropy from an older version to v1.0 or greater they have run into the following crash when trying to create a `~astropy.time.Time` object::
+In some cases, when users have upgraded Astropy from an older version to v1.0 or greater, they have run into the following crash when trying to create an `~astropy.time.Time` object::

     >>> from astropy.time import Time